 Cryptocurrency is a constantly evolving organism.
-Since Bitcoin’s conception in 2009, the market has grown from strength to strength – albeit with a bit of shakiness along the way – with an ecosystem of altcoins, dApps and NFTs transforming the market into a certified digital universe.
-One of the most popular developments in recent years is stablecoin – an aspect of cryptocurrency which is pegged to a traditional financial asset.
-Made to be a viable alternative to the high volatility which crypto brings, stablecoins have given a number of new investors a door to cryptocurrency without the concern of losing out on their investments if they make the wrong decision.
+Since Bitcoin’s conception in 2009, the market has grown from strength to strength.
+Albeit with a bit of shakiness along the way – with an ecosystem of altcoins, dApps, and NFTs transforming the market into a certified digital universe.
+One of the most popular developments in recent years is stablecoins.

+It is an aspect of cryptocurrency pegged to a traditional financial asset.
+Invented to be a viable alternative to the high crypto volatility.
+Stablecoins have given several new investors a door to cryptocurrency without concern about losing their investments if they make the wrong decision.

 What Are Stablecoins?